top of page

 Dishonorable Mention: Cortadeira selloana (Pampas)

-Holy cow.
-If I could I would absolutely banish you to Plant Jail if you aid, abet, propagate, or establish these monster plumes of grass.
 These love coastal climates, to the point where they seed themselves all over the rocky hills and sandy pits of the California Coastline.
-They became popular as screening plants - I mean, they look like jumbo-size fountain grass, I get the appeal.
-But then they went everywhere.
-And I hate them.
-Not only do they crowd out delicate natives, they seem predisposed to growing as close as possible to roadsides and creating hazardous blind spots and terrifying experiences when trying to pull out of certain parking areas and drives.
-You need mega machines to properly remove them, and even if you pull one out, they will dump their poofy tufts of seeds and two more will return.
+They became popular as screening plants 50-70yrs ago - They look like jumbo-size fountain grass, I completely understand the appeal.
+But they like it too much.
+They're invasive as hell!
+Not only do they crowd out delicate natives, but they also seem predisposed to growing as close as possible to roadsides and creating hazardous blind spots and terrifying experiences when trying to pull out of certain parking areas and drives.
+You need mega machines to properly remove them, and even if you pull one out, they will dump their enormous tufts of seeds and two more will return.
 It's the Medusa's Head of coastal garden cleanup.
-It's awful.
 Please don't buy or tolerate them.

 707-755-0612.